klclee/epsomjs/README.md

 The aim of epsomjs is to provide a clear way to kick start your nodejs/expressjs project.
 Using epsom will allow you to start your next nodejs web stack in less then 1 minute!

-## Why?
-When I started to work on nodejs there still quite a bit of requrments to fullfill be be productive at it.
-One of the thing I spends alot of time on is wiring frameworks up for a relativly simple web project.
-This is set out to help with that

 ## features:
 * command line based (``` epsom ```) approch to created new project
 * coffeescript as main development language